★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 PACCAR manufactures premium commercial trucks under Kenworth, Peterbilt and DAF and operates two complementary businesses: aftermarket parts and captive finance/leasing.
+FY2025 truck economics weakened with the cycle, while Parts produced the majority of principal segment pretax income and Financial Services remained profitable.
 The Truck segment benefits from premium brand positioning and a dense dealer/service network that supports uptime and resale values.
-The Parts segment has recurring demand tied to a large installed base and is reinforced by a global parts distribution center network.
-Financial Services leverages investment-grade funding access and deep integration with the dealer channel, but competes directly with banks and other vehicle finance providers.
+Parts has recurring demand tied to a large installed base and 21 global PDCs.
+Financial Services leverages A+/A1 funding access and dealer-channel integration, but competes directly with banks and other vehicle finance providers.

 Primary segment